A Contextual Combinatorial Semi-Bandit Approach to Network Bottleneck Identification: Introduction

-The Multi-Armed Bandit (MAB) model is a classic approach to online decision-making.
-An MAB agent repeatedly plays an arm and receives a stochastic reward drawn from an unknown reward distribution.
-In each iteration, the agent chooses an arm to play based on the observed reward of the previously played arms.
-The goal is to maximize the cumulative reward over a time horizon by making a trade-off between exploration and exploitation.
-The greedy algorithm is based on pure exploitation.
-Towards more exploration, the $\epsilon_t$-greedy algorithm \cite{chen2013combinatorial}, chooses uniformly random actions with probability $\epsilon$ decaying by time, and otherwise exploits them greedily.
-If the horizon goes to infinity, the $\epsilon$-greedy algorithm guarantees that the actual value of the learnable parameter will be reached, since the agent plays each arm many times.
-However, there are other algorithms that make better use of the reward history for more efficient exploration.
+The Multi-Armed Bandit (MAB) problem is a classical approach for modelling online decision-making problems.
+In a MAB problem, an agent repeatedly performs an action (i.e., plays an \textit{arm}), receives a stochastic reward drawn from an unknown reward distribution, and updates estimates of the reward distribution parameters.
+In each iteration, the agent chooses an arm to play based on the observed rewards of the previously played arms.
+The goal is to maximize the cumulative reward over a pre-determined time horizon by making a trade-off between exploring an environment to gain new knowledge and exploiting previously collected knowledge.
+Any \textit{greedy} method is based on pure exploitation, i.e., by always selecting actions which maximize the current estimates of the expected rewards.
+Towards more exploration, the $\epsilon_t$-greedy algorithm \cite{chen2013combinatorial} chooses uniformly random actions with probability $\epsilon_t$, decaying with each time step $t$, and otherwise exploits them greedily.
+If the horizon tends to infinity, the $\epsilon_t$-greedy algorithm guarantees that the expected reward estimate of each arm will converge to the actual expected value, since the agent is expected to play each arm infinitely many times.
+However, other algorithms make better use of the reward history for more efficient exploration.

 The Upper Confidence Bound (UCB) \cite{auer2002using} algorithm is based on the idea of optimism in the face of uncertainty.
-It calculates an Upper Confidence Bound for each arm where the value is an overestimate of the learnable parameter with probability close to one.
-Later, \cite{kaufmann2012bayesian} introduced BayesUCB which uses upper quantiles of the posterior distribution to compute the UCB.
-Thompson Sampling (TS) \cite{thompson1933likelihood} is a classical approach to the trade-off between exploration and exploitation, assuming the existence of a prior distribution for the learnable parameter.
-Several studies, e.g., \cite{russo2014learning,agrawal2012analysis, kaufmann2012thompson}, demonstrate the performance of TS in different problems, including TS in combinatorial semi-bandit setting with the objective of finding the shortest path \cite{wang2018thompson} and bottleneck \cite{aakerblom2021online} in a network (though these two works do not consider contextual information).
+It calculates an upper confidence bound for the mean reward of each arm, which is a high probability overestimate of the value.
+Later, \cite{kaufmann2012bayesian} introduced BayesUCB, which uses upper quantiles of the posterior distribution to compute the UCB.
+Thompson Sampling (TS) \cite{thompson1933likelihood} is a classical Bayesian approach to establish the trade-off between exploration and exploitation, which assumes the existence of a prior distribution for the learnable parameters.
+Several studies, e.g., \cite{russo2014learning,agrawal2012analysis,kaufmann2012thompson}, demonstrate the performance of TS in different problem settings.
+Other works focus on TS in a \emph{combinatorial} setting with the objective of finding shortest paths \cite{wang2018thompson} and bottlenecks \cite{aakerblom2022online} in networks (though these works do not consider contextual information).